APPLICATION AVAILABLE APRIL 1; DEADLINE AUGUST 1

 Size of Grants

-- Applicants will be notified of their status in December 2020.
+- Applicants will be notified of their status on or before December 1st, 2021.

-- Proposed projects may take place at any time during the grant year beginning January 1, 2021 and ending December 31, 2021.
-Only projects taking place during the stated grant year will be considered for this round of funding.
+- Proposed projects may take place at any time during the grant year beginning January 1, 2022, and ending December 31, 2022.

 What We Do Not Fund